AdrianAntico/AutoQuant/docs/vnext_forecasting_foundation.md

 -> hierarchical reconciliation where requested
 -> panel strategy comparison where requested
 -> intermittent-demand diagnostics where requested
+-> funnel maturity and transition evidence where requested -> multi-target cross-target evidence where requested
 ```

 Forecasting is treated as a first-class analytical operator rather than a specialized scoring wrapper.
 The core concepts are explicit: